-If you’re spending part of the holidays at home with someone in your family who has dementia, adjusting your expectations is crucial.
+If you’re spending part of the holidays at home with someone in your family who has dementia, adjusting your expectations will be helpful so that it is as positive as possible for everyone.
 And that’s not easy, considering how important holiday traditions are to many families.

-We asked two experts for practical advice – Robin Smart, Public Education Coordinator for Alzheimer Society Waterloo-Wellington and our own Kait Carnegie, Activation Coordinator here at Highview Residences in Kitchener.
+We asked two experts for practical advice – Robin Smart, Public Education Coordinator for Alzheimer Society Waterloo-Wellington and our own Kait Carnegie, (former) Activation Coordinator.

 Keep people emotionally comfortable